mojaloop/business-operations-framework-docs/docs/guide/SecurityBC.md

 X-User: wso2-uuid
 ```

 It is worth pointing out that JWT 'id_token' are also easily supported my modifying the Ory Oathkeeper mutator configuration.
 The 'id_token' mutator takes the authentication information (e.g. subject) and transforms it to a signed JSON Web Token, and more specifically to an OpenID Connect ID Token.
-The API backends can verify the token by fetching the (public) key from the /.well-known/jwks.json endpoint provided by the ORY Oathkeeper API.
+The API backends can verify the token by fetching the (public) key from the /.well-known/jwks.json endpoint provided by the Ory Oathkeeper API.

 ### Checking authorisation
 All authorisation information is maintained within Ory Keto.
 Ory Keto has a standard API that can be called to check authorisation.